dotlang/language/doc/RFE.md

 `x := ["A"=>1, "B"=>2]`
 `x := ["A":1, "B":2]`

-? - In seq and map literals user should put comma after last item like Go.
+Y - In seq and map literals user should put comma after last item like Go.
 Why?
 Can't we just eliminate use of comma?
 Purpose is make it less error prone to add a single element to the list/map.

-? - We still need a mechanism for general union type.
+Y - We still need a mechanism for general union type.
 Example: Writing a test for HistoryViewerFor.
 The data set will be a map of input types and expected output. e.g.
 ```